Special Disability Examination Provisions for Candidates with an Impairment or Disability

-If all the necessary information is not provided, the Authority will need to contact the student to request this information.
+If all of the necessary information is not provided, the Office will need to contact the student to request this information.
 This will delay the process of considering the application and of advising the outcome.

-Please Note: All relevant documentation/medical assessments/testing CAN NOT be more than 3 calendar years old - including the year to be externally assessed (ie not undertaken before Year 10 for the student).
+All relevant documentation/medical assessments/testing MUST NOT be more than 3 calendar years old - including the year to be externally assessed (ie not undertaken before Year 10 for the student).

 We recommend that reports/testing for students be undertaken during year 10 which means the reports will be current for both year 11 and 12.

-Applications for students who need a re-written examination paper (ie braille or deaf papers) MUST be with the TQA by no later than the end of Term 1.
+Applications for students who will need a re-written examination paper (ie braille or deaf papers) MUST be with the Office by no later than the end of Term 1.

 Significant Health Impairment or Physical Disability